This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 I love hash so much that I assume everyone knows and loves it as well.
 Hash is a diner term for a mixture of fried onions and potatoes.
 The additions to a hash are endless, but a classic addition is shredded corned beef.
 Obviously, everyone will not want to roast an entire corned beef just to make this hash, but you can purchase a small amount of cooked corned beef as well.

 This is a great way to use leftovers, but more so, this is a great meal.
-Forget that idea that has needs to just be a breakfast food.
+Forget that idea that it needs to just be a breakfast food.
 This is my go-to for dinner if I have all of the simple ingredients!

 White ceramic bowl filled with sweet potato hash along with corned beef topped with a jammy egg sitting on white countertop with green mug filled with coffee in background